Local equilibrium charge and spin currents in two-dimensional topological systems: Landauer-B uttiker equations

 We stress that the negative sign in Eq.~(\ref{ialpha5}) implies a positive current flowing from the terminal with the highest voltage to the one with the lowest voltage.
 A positive voltage $V_\beta$ in Eq.~(\ref{ialpha5}) renders a negative contribution to the current $I_\alpha$ because the conductance $\mathcal G_{\alpha\beta}$ from $\beta$ to $\alpha$ is positive.
 On the other hand, a positive voltage $V_\alpha$ renders a positive contribution to $I_\alpha$ because $\mathcal G_{\alpha\alpha}$ is a negative quantity.
 For instance, assume that a bias voltage $V_{\rm bias}$ is applied between terminals $1$ ($V_1=V_{\rm bias}$) and $2$ ($V_2=0$) in a two-terminal system and that the conductance matrix elements read $\mathcal G_{12}=\mathcal G_{21}=e^2/h$ and $\mathcal G_{11}=\mathcal G_{22}=-e^2/h$.
 Thus, Eq.~(\ref{ialpha5}) leads to $I_1=-\mathcal G_{11}V_1 - \mathcal G_{12}V_2 = (e^2/h) V_{\rm bias}>0$ and $I_2=-\mathcal G_{21}V_1 - \mathcal G_{22}V_2 =-(e^2/h) V_{\rm bias}<0$.

-Equation~(\ref{ialpha2}) is often more intuitive because the current is explicitly written in terms of voltage differences, which also guarantees that we can set one of the voltages to zero without loss of generality \cite{Datta1995}.
-It is simpler and straight forward to obtain the current in the two-terminal system, namely, $I_1 = \mathcal G_{12} (V_1-V_2) = (e^2/h) V_{\rm bias}$ and $I_2 = \mathcal G_{21} (V_2-V_1) =-(e^2/h) V_{\rm bias}$.
-Moreover, in multi-terminal systems, Eq.~(\ref{ialpha2}) provides a simple way to calculate the voltage measured by a voltage probe, where the terminal has zero net current.
+Equation~(\ref{ialpha2}) is less often used, but has the advantage that the current is explicitly written in terms of voltage differences, which also guarantees that we can set one of the voltages to zero without loss of generality \cite{Datta1995}.
+It is simpler and straightforward to obtain the current in the two-terminal system, namely, $I_1 = \mathcal G_{12} (V_1-V_2) = (e^2/h) V_{\rm bias}$ and $I_2 = \mathcal G_{21} (V_2-V_1) =-(e^2/h) V_{\rm bias}$.
+Moreover, in multiterminal systems, Eq.~(\ref{ialpha2}) provides a simple way to calculate the voltage measured by a voltage probe, where the terminal has zero net current.
 Assuming that the voltage probe is at the terminal $\gamma$ ($I_\gamma=0$), Eq.~(\ref{ialpha2}) yields \cite{Datta1995,Ihn2010}

 The use of voltage probes is frequent in experiments and calculations aiming to obtain longitudinal and transverse resistances, as described in the main text.